 ___________________

 There have been rumblings that the photographic offerings of this journal have lacked what we might call “imagination”.
 “You guys look great [Not!!] but we’ve seen enough of you.
 Show us some food.”
-I do have a few reason that this has not been a scintillating photographic journey across England.
+I do have a few reasons that this has not been a scintillating photographic journey across England.
 For one, internet connectivity has been sketchy and loading more than one or possibly two photos at a time has been a challenge.
 Second, I was lobbied by my walking partner to post the selfie we took at the end of our brush with death at Grisdale Tarn to prove to the world and to ourselves that we were still alive.
 In addition, neither of us is a great photographer so the pickings have been slim.
 Finally, while the food has been nutritious, it has not been particularly photogenic.

 But I do have this picture for you.
 It demonstrates both the traditionalism of England and the hospitality that we have experienced.
 It is the tea service laid out for us by Margaret when we checked into Brookfield House yesterday.
 A nod to tradition is that the service items were all china and cloth – no single use plastic or paper to be seen.
 Hospitality is shown by the hot, buttered, gluten free tea cakes that came with the tea (and Mike’s coffee).